Frequently Asked Questions – Weight and Health

 Should I be worried if my periods stop?

 Regular periods are a crucial marker for wellness.
 For dancers it is not unusual to miss one period, although this is not ideal.
 However, infrequent or absent periods, usually found together with low weight, will mean higher injury rates for the dancer, both muscular and skeletal (To et al., 1995), and slower healing times.
-If the periods stop altogether this is usually due to the dancer being very under weight (i.e. below a BMI of 17.5) and if this continues beyond six months the impact on bone health may be irreversible.
+If the periods stop altogether this is usually due to the dancer being very under weight (i.e. below a BMI of 17.5), although this varies, and many women need to be closer to a BMI of 20 to have normal periods, particularly if they are very lean.
+If the lack of periods continues beyond six months the impact on bone health may be irreversible.
 This is because oestrogen, a female sex hormone, plays a part in the development of healthy bones and its production is decreased when periods stop (Manual of Dietetic Practice, 2007).
 In women bone mass increases up until the age of around 30, but this increase is greatest before the 18th year.
 If the maximum bone mass is not achieved during this time, it is very difficult to make it up and if this is the case it can have consequences in later life; meaning an increased chance of developing osteoporosis (brittle bones).

 – Thomas, B & Bishop, J eds, 2007.
 Manual of Dietetic Practice, 4th Ed.
 Oxford: Blackwell.